Effective from: November 19, 2019

 This sub-policy specifies the standards and procedures for the identification and remediation of Litmus system and software security vulnerabilities.
 It includes the following measures:

 Litmus will maintain standard security configurations in line with sub-policy and vendor recommendations for all systems.

 Vulnerabilities at all the following layers are assessed and remediated:

 - Application-layer Assessment – Please refer to the Application Security Policy.

 - Operating-layer (OS) Assessment – Litmus uses Mac and Windows OS and ensures that all its assets in data-centers, as well as those used by Litmus Personnel, are running the latest version of the OS and patched for all security updates.

 - Default Configurations and Configuration Drifts – All opensource components will be assessed for security.
-The configuration drifts of the S3 buckets are periodically tested.
+The configuration drifts of repository buckets are periodically tested.

 18.2.
 Vulnerability Validation, Triaging and Remediation